goodloop/autoware_auto_mirror/src/common/autoware_auto_common/design/comparisons.md

 # Assumptions

+* The approximate comparisons all take an `epsilon` parameter.
+The value of this parameter must be >= 0.
-The library assumes that input data types have all necessary operators (`static_cast<bool>`, comparisons, and arithmetic) are available.
+* The library assumes that input data types have all necessary operators (`static_cast<bool>`, comparisons, and arithmetic) are available.
 The code will not compile if that assumption is not met.

 # Example Usage